 Melt the butter in a large pot over medium heat and fry the onion slices slowly until they are light brown.
 This process should take approximately 30 minutes.
 It is very important that the onions caramelise slowly and thus develop their full flavour.
 Add salt after about 15 minutes, and add the chopped garlic.
 Stir every 5 minutes.

 When the onions are caramelised, add the paprika (the onions should be really nice and red) and a little cayenne.
 Stir for one minute and pour in a generous glug of vinegar and some water.
-Now stir in the tomato puree and spice with marjoram (not too much) and cumin.
+Now stir in the tomato puree and spice with marjoram (not too much) and caraway.